CelineChiLamNg/tech_mental_health/README.md

 3. rn cleaning up odd replies from users \ need to calculate available_data for all 12 questions and visualize in barplots\
-need to treat outliers
+need to treat outliers \
-visualize the distribution of the answers for each question plot geofolium for question 3,4 compare tech vs non tech on questioins 10-12
+visualize the distribution of the answers for each question \
+plot geofolium for question 3,4\
+4. compare tech industry and gender on questioins 10-12 find key questions that are present in years 2017 above: 85, 64, 65, 15-19,
+   56, 21, 60

 modules for functions:
 to_boolean_none